KCDO-TV: Sale to Scripps

 On September 22, 2020, the E. W. Scripps Company announced it was buying KCDO-TV and KSBS-CD for an undisclosed price, pending approval of the Federal Communications Commission (FCC), making them sister stations to ABC affiliate KMGH-TV (channel 7).
 The sale was completed on November 20.

 Programming

-Syndicated programs broadcast by KCDO include Family Feud, Monk, Right This Minute, and Impractical Jokers, among others.

-In early August 2020, KCDO replaced Buzzr programming with NewsNet.

 KCDO-TV may air ABC network programming should it be preempted by KMGH-TV for long-form breaking news or severe weather coverage or other special programming.
+The station also acts as a full-power relay of KMGH's main channel via its dedicated subchannel, to provide fuller coverage of the station throughout northeastern Colorado and portions of western Nebraska through KCDO's translator network.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: